As a physical therapist and postpartum corrective exercise spcialist, one of the questions I’m asked all the time is “can new moms run?”

 Maybe you had your kids months, years, or even decades ago.
 If you’re still experiencing weakness or some of the other symptoms we described above, it may mean you have not fully or properly healed.

 The good news is that it’s never too late to work with a pelvic health physical therapist.
 We see great results in women of any age working to strengthen their pelvic floor and core muscles.
 Don’t just accept that a “post-mom” body is one with less functionality and ability for fitness!

 Can New Moms Run?
 The better question is Are You “Ready to Run?”

 The answer if you’re “ready to run” is as unique as you are.
 An individualized assessment with me or another member of our Physical Therapy staff will help you know when you can lace up your running shoes again safely!

 Want to know if you’re ready to run?
 Come see us at Apple Healthcare.
-You can use the form below to reach out, or give us a call at 865-524-1234.
-Hope to see you soon!
+You can use the form below to reach out!